-point.
-The DRA permitted state Medicaid programs to 1 2 consider implementing cost-sharing for non-urgent ED visits 3 for Medicaid beneficiaries if the hospital could set up an appointment at another ambulatory care setting, and we could 4 5 come back to you next time with more information about that.
-6 DR. BERENSON: My question, and maybe Mark should get in on this also, is sort of the purpose for doing this 7 work.
-You've said it's for discussion use of potentially 8 avoidable hospital admissions and ED visit, population-based 9 quality measures.
-But I see a number of potential policy 10 implications for what we're going to be learning here around 11 12 how we're defining Medical Homes and the expectations of Medical Homes, the payment model for Accountable Care 13 Organizations, which I could get into if anybody is 14 15 interested, how we do our readmissions policy, which is bonuses for lower -- or lack of penalties for low 16 17 readmissions, but nothing about index admissions.

-I could conceive of using some data like this that would come out of a measure to affect policy.
-So I guess my question is, are we simply interested in developing some measures, or do we really want to use this as a take-off to get into some potential policy, which I think would have a
+- 1 point.
+The DRA permitted state Medicaid programs to - 2 consider implementing cost-sharing for non-urgent ED visits - 3 for Medicaid beneficiaries if the hospital could set up an - 4 appointment at another ambulatory care setting, and we could - 5 come back to you next time with more information about that. - DR. BERENSON: My question, and maybe Mark should - 7 get in on this also, is sort of the purpose for doing this - 8 work.
+You've said it's for discussion use of potentially - 9 avoidable hospital admissions and ED visit, population-based - 10 quality measures.
+But I see a number of potential policy - implications for what we're going to be learning here around - 12 how we're defining Medical Homes and the expectations of - 13 Medical Homes, the payment model for Accountable Care - 14 Organizations, which I could get into if anybody is - 15 interested, how we do our readmissions policy, which is - 16 bonuses for lower -- or lack of penalties for low - 17 readmissions, but nothing about index admissions. - I could conceive of using some data like this that - 19 would come out of a measure to affect policy.
+So I guess my - 20 question is, are we simply interested in developing some - 21 measures, or do we really want to use this as a take-off to - 22 get into some potential policy, which I think would have a

-1 much bigger impact?

-2 DR. MARK MILLER: Our thinking here is that there 3 was a fair amount of development work that still needed to 4 be done here, and even on the admission side and even more 5 so on the emergency room side.
-We didn't want to get too 6 far ahead of the curve here.
-But there's no reason that as 7 this develops and stabilizes and we think that these are 8 valid measures, that we can't take the conversation in that 9 direction.
-10 DR. BERENSON: I guess the point I'd make is that 11 I think there's some potential policy levers that don't 12 actually require sophisticated measures, but are related to 13 simply I mean, specifically the one around the Medical good things in the office to teach patients self-management skills and doing care coordination with other docs, but being available at three in the morning to talk to the ED or talk to the patient, being willing to be involved with sick patients.

-Home definition.
-We did, at Urban, an assessment of ten Medical Home assessment instruments, and nine out of the ten give very little attention to access and availability to services.

-I mean, it's there, but pretty low on the totem pole in terms of what the expectations are for a Medical Home.
-Only the State of Oklahoma's Medicaid Medical Home actually has a lot of attention to that area.
-I'm a big believer not only -- that primary care is not only doing the
+- 1 much bigger impact? - DR. MARK MILLER: Our thinking here is that there - 3 was a fair amount of development work that still needed to - 4 be done here, and even on the admission side and even more - 5 so on the emergency room side.
+We didn't want to get too - 6 far ahead of the curve here.
+But there's no reason that as - 7 this develops and stabilizes and we think that these are - 8 valid measures, that we can't take the conversation in that - 9 direction. - DR. BERENSON: I guess the point I'd make is that - 11 I think there's some potential policy levers that don't - 12 actually require sophisticated measures, but are related to - 13 simply -- I mean, specifically the one around the Medical - 14 Home definition.
+We did, at Urban, an assessment of ten - 15 Medical Home assessment instruments, and nine out of the ten - 16 give very little attention to access and availability to - 17 services. - I mean, it's there, but pretty low on the totem - 19 pole in terms of what the expectations are for a Medical - 20 Home.
+Only the State of Oklahoma's Medicaid Medical Home - 21 actually has a lot of attention to that area.
+I'm a big - 22 believer not only -- that primary care is not only doing the